pascudder/Vetetu_NFT_Analysis/README.md

 ### Getting Started

-1. Clone this repository using `git clone https://github.com/0xV4L3NT1N3/interacting-smart-contracts.git`

-2. In a terminal, run `npm install` to install the required dependencies
+1. In a terminal, run `npm install` to install the required dependencies

-3. In `script.js`, replace the `node URL` and `private key` variables with your own.
+2. In `script.js`, replace the `node URL` and `private key` variables with your own.

 You can create a free Infura/Alchemy account for node access, and generate a private key from [Metamask](https://metamask.io/)

 > Remember, private keys and node API keys are sensitive information, do not commit them to version control.
 Better yet use an [environment variable.](https://www.npmjs.com/package/dotenv)

-4. Run this code using the command `node script.js`
+3. Run this code using the command `node script.js`